PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Denmark!

-Name: Axel Strauss
+NAME: Axel Strauss

 The northern European gem that is Denmark consistently ranks as one of the happiest places on Earth.
 After all, it is simultaneously the birthplace of LEGO, the world’s first and second amusement parks, and the very first Google Map.
 As well as both licorice and insulin.
 All while still being home to countless other wonderful things.
-In other words, it’s no wonder why Denmark welcomes an average of around 30 million international visitors each year — i.e., a staggering five times more than its total population.
+In other words, it’s no wonder that Denmark welcomes an average of around 30 million international visitors each year — i.e., a staggering five times more than its total population.

 - Is travel insurance mandatory to visit Denmark?